Creativity is in Store

 At Eva's Sunday we place a high value on creativity which is why so much time, effort and above all LOVE goes into the visual merchandising of our Beechworth store.
 We know you value it too - the "ooohs" and "ahhhhs" echoed by so many of you as you wander the stores are a bit of a giveaway!!
 Thank you by the way - we love the positive affirmations.

-The presentation of the stores is, of course, a team effort on an ongoing basis but several times per year each store gets a unique makeover by the ES Designer & Creative Director, Danni Townsend O'Neil.
+The presentation of the store is, of course, a team effort on an ongoing basis but several times per year the store gets a unique makeover by the very talented Danni Townsend O'Neil (above).
 It is an organic and to be honest somewhat excruciating process - at least it feels that way halfway through.
 But at the end - pure joy!!

 Danni, where does the inspiration come from when you begin a store visual re-merch?

 There is a degree of planning but its organic and it's in my mind's eye.
 I don't sit down with a blank piece of paper and draw up a scheme.
 It tends to evolve on site and can differ between stores.
 Ideas are triggered by products we are carrying in each store, by colour, by texture.

 Merchandising by colour provides a sense of cohesiveness to the store and allows the eye to travel to areas of interest.
 It creates spaces which tell little stories.

 I am very often half way through and I just want to press the backspace or undo button.
 UNDO UNDO!!
 At that point, there is nowhere to go besides forward and it can be really really overwhelming.
 It can be a difficult process for others to watch, especially when I pull down an area that is almost complete because I've had a better idea!!

 We get constant comments on the props, tables etc. Can you share any sourcing secrets with ES customers?